-Head to the Coolest Alley Way in the City
+Things to Do in Provincetown: Head to the Coolest Alley Way in the City

 In Downtown Provincetown, there’s an alley filled with kooky, quirky art and it’s a must-see when you visit, especially if you love modern art.
 Officially called the Bob Gasoi Original Art Gallery, Each inch of wall Is filled with creativity and beauty.

-Watch a Mind-Blowing Sunrise
+Things to Do in Provincetown: Watch a Mind-Blowing Sunrise

 During our visit, I made it a point to wake up before the sun and head to the beach.
 Of course, it didn’t hurt that I was only steps away from it.
 The view of the sun peeking out from the water combined with the harbor boats and birds was stunning in a way I could have never imagined.